Inflation Reduction Act Electric Rebates Explained

 What is the Inflation Reduction Act?

-The Inflation Reduction Act is a federal law aiming to curb inflation by investing in US clean energy, among many other tactics.
-With the signing of the Inflation Reduction Act, the federal government is investing roughly $370 billion in clean energy and initiatives to fight climate change.
+The Inflation Reduction Act is a federal investment package that directs roughly $370 billion in clean energy and initiatives to fight climate change, among other tactics.
 Part of this funding is going directly to help residents go all-electric at home and on the road.
 Learn more about how the Inflation Reduction Act could support your next steps in going all electric.

 Why are some rebates not available right now?